Five Ways An ERP System Can Benefit Your Marketing

 1. Know Your Product

 Before you can effectively design a strategy to increase market share and sales, you need to know your products intimately.
-ERP systems allow you access to data from all areas of your business in order get to know your own product better!
+ERP systems allow you access to data from all areas of your business in order to get to know your own product better!
 How long is a SKU on the shelf for?
 What are peak sales periods for the stock item?
 Are there any returns/complaints issues regarding the sales item?
 At what price does that item sell best?
 Does the SKU sell well with another stock item you may have?
 Are joint promotions something worth pursuing?
 What products sell better than others?
 The wealth of data that sits behind any stock item in a well utilised ERP system is staggering with its power to inform future marketing strategy, or indeed to analyse the effectiveness of marketing campaigns in the past.

 2. Know The Right Price

-Pricing is one half of the value equation, product being the other.
+Pricing is one half of the value equation, the product being the other.
 A product can be excellent, but if the price isn’t right the value proposition will not be right for your target customers!
 ERP’s historical data on pricing and sales levels help businesses narrow down their price window, as well as the price elasticity of their products.
 Your ERP system also assists in analysing the success of price promotion campaigns.
-You have access to historical data to help assess if a price promotion campaign has resulted in incremental volume and additional customers- or just allowed your existing customers their usual quantity at a lower price and a lower margin for you, whilst not giving you additional overall sales volume!
+You have access to historical data to help assess if a price promotion campaign has resulted in incremental volume and additional customers- or just allow your existing customers their usual quantity at a lower price and a lower margin for you, whilst not giving you additional overall sales volume!
 The wealth of data in an efficient ERP system can help sales teams fine-tune their pricing strategies to achieve long-term growth.

 3. Know Your Right Place